airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Note, however, that in x86 assembly language you cannot have more than one operand be a memory location.

-In the flagsflags section, it lists the flags in the EFLAGS-INDEXED register affected by the instruction.
+In the flagsflags section, it lists the flags in the _%eflags_ register affected by the instruction.
 The following flags are mentioned:

-O
+O:

 :   Overflow flagoverflow flag.
 This is set to true if the destination
     operand was not large enough to hold the result of the instruction.

-S
+S:

 :   Sign flagsign flag.
 This is set to the sign of the last result.

-Z
+Z:

 :   Zero flagzero flag.
 This flag is set to true if the result of the
     instruction is zero.

-A
+A:

 :   Auxiliary carry flagauxiliary carry flag.
 This flag is set for
     carries and borrows between the third and fourth bit.
 It is not often used.

-P
+P:

 :   Parity flagparity flag.
 This flag is set to true if the low byte of
     the last result had an even number of 1 bits.

-C
+C:

 :   Carry flagcarry flag.
 Used in arithmetic to say whether or not the
     result should be carried over to an additional byte.
 If the carry